VOF announces $2.2 million for forest conservation in Southwest Virginia

-VOF is seeking proposals for projects that will create safe access to open space and provide other public benefits.
+VOF is seeking proposals for projects that will increase access to open space, protect working farms and forests, and provide other public benefits.
+The deadline for applications is March 18, 2026.

 acres in Virginia protected.